 - Permissible values and validation rules for a column

 - Referential constraints — foreign keys and primary keys

 - Data profiling with descriptive statistics — missing values, min-max values, and histogram distribution

 - SQL query logs

 - Warehouse storage, load, and a metering history

-Challenges using Snowflake Data Dictionary
+5 key challenges of using a Snowflake Data Dictionary

 Accessibility for non-technical/business users